Coinage Act of 1792

-The Coinage Act of 1792 (also known as the Mint Act; officially: An act establishing a mint, and regulating the Coins of the United States), passed by the United States Congress on April 2, 1792, created the United States dollar as the country's standard unit of money, established the United States Mint, and regulated the coinage of the United States.
-This act established the silver dollar as the unit of money in the United States, declared it to be lawful tender, and created a decimal system for U.S. currency.
+The Coinage Act of 1792 (also known as the Mint Act; officially: An act establishing a mint, and regulating the Coins of the United States), passed by the United States Congress on April 2, 1792, created the United States dollar.
+It established its base unit as the dollar, along with the subunits cent (1/100 of dollar), dime (disme) (1/10), and mill (1/1000).
+It also established the United States Mint, and the coinage it will produce.
+This act declared US currency to be lawful tender, and created a decimal system of currency to replace other currencies such as British sterling and the Spanish dollar.

 By the Act, the Mint was to be situated at the seat of government of the United States.
 The five original officers of the U.S. Mint were a Director, an Assayer, a Chief Coiner, an Engraver, and a Treasurer (not the same as the secretary of the treasury).
 The Act allowed that one person could perform the functions of Chief Coiner and Engraver.
 The Assayer, Chief Coiner and Treasurer were required to post a $10,000 bond with the Secretary of the Treasury.

 The Act pegged the newly created United States dollar to the value of the widely used Spanish silver dollar, saying it was to have "the value of a Spanish milled dollar as the same is now current".

 History

-Although some of the provisions in the 1792 Coinage Act were adjusted as time went by, the majority of the rules specified in this Act remained in effect for decades.
+Although some of the provisions in the Act were adjusted as time went by, the majority of the rules specified in this Act remained in effect for decades.
 Essentially, it provided the framework for all subsequent coinage design and production.
 The Act called for an image emblematic of liberty as well as the word "liberty", and the year of the coinage.
 It further declared that on the reverse of each gold and silver coin there would also be the representation of an eagle, with the inscription, "UNITED STATES OF AMERICA".
 On the reverse of the copper coins, there express the denomination of the coin as one-cent or half-cent.
 The Act specified the issuing of three gold coins comprising a $10 gold coin called an "eagle", a $5 coin called a "half eagle", and a $2.5 coin called a "quarter eagle".
 The Act also authorized construction of a mint building in Philadelphia, the nation's capital at the time.
 This was the first federal building erected under the United States Constitution.
 Mint director David Rittenhouse laid the building's cornerstone on July 31.